Genez-io/genezio-landing-page/deployment-platform/content/posts/affordable_cloud_hosting_the_best_options_for_developers_in_2025.md

 {{< external-link link="https://genezio.com/blog/firebase-alternatives/" >}}Want more affordability comparisons?
 Check our Alternatives to Firebase article →{{< /external-link >}}

-## Genezio is a budget-friendly cloud solution for full-stack apps
+## DeployApps is a budget-friendly cloud solution for full-stack apps

-Genezio is the most affordable option in a cloud hosting market.
+DeployApps is the most affordable option in a cloud hosting market.
 Since it’s serverless, it won’t sacrifice performance because the solution is designed to handle traffic spikes without caving in (and without invoicing fortunes for staying online).
 While competitors like Heroku, AWS, Netifly, and Vercel are all very well established, their high costs, confusing pricing models, or unexpected fees can make them less economical or reasonable for many developers.

-Genezio takes a different approach (flat fees—nothing too unconventional) and focuses on transparency, affordability, scalability, and simplicity.
+DeployApps takes a different approach (flat fees—nothing too unconventional) and focuses on transparency, affordability, scalability, and simplicity.
 With pricing models that are up to six times more affordable than traditional solutions, it's the best choice for developers who want reliable hosting that won't break their budget.

-**Try Genezio now. {{< external-link link="https://app.genez.io/auth/login" >}}Sign up for free{{< /external-link >}} and try one of the most affordable cloud solutions in the market.**
+**Try DeployApps now. {{< external-link link="https://app.genez.io/auth/login" >}}Sign up for free{{< /external-link >}} and try one of the most affordable cloud solutions in the market.**